 SKA1 will capture approximately 160TB per second of radio data.
 This needs to be continuously processed and stored by two of the world's largest supercomputers.
 The sheer scale of the data, and the computational requirements to process it, led Nyriad to a breakthrough in computing density where parallel computing and distributed storage-processing become the same thing.

-In 2016, Nyriad partnered with Australia's International Centre for Radio Astronomy Research to adopt Nyriad's technology for Radio Astronomy and developed the Radio Astronomy Block Device (RABiD), which is deployed at the Murchison Widefield Array in Western Australia.
+In 2016, Nyriad partnered with Australia's International Centre for Radio Astronomy Research to adopt Nyriad's technology for Radio Astronomy and developed the Radio Astronomy Block Device (RABiD).

 The technology is now available commercially as NSULATE to our OEM and cloud service partners.
 Our NZ engineering and international business development teams will be built up rapidly as we grow our business.